Low-cost marketing for your small business

 You have to get the word out about your business, but many entrepreneurs are reluctant to spend a lot of money on marketing.

 The good news is that with some planning and imagination, you can stretch your marketing dollars and generate growing sales.

 The first step is to put together a marketing budget and set goals in keeping with an overall marketing plan.
 For example, you could decide you want to boost sales of a particular product; increase traffic to your website; or collect a specific number of new email addresses for your online newsletter.

 Then, you should carefully plan campaigns to achieve your goals.
 Random marketing is likely to have little impact and waste your time and money.
 Instead, your marketing should be focused—highlighting the benefits of your products or services and what sets your company apart from the competition.

 There are a number of economical ways to convey your messages.
 Choose the ones best aligned with the nature of your business.

 If you are aiming to expand your customer base at an affordable cost, marketing through your website and social media properties will probably give you the best bang for your buck.
 For information on how to do it, download BDC’s free eBook, Boost Your Sales with Online Marketing: A Guide for Entrepreneurs.

 You can offer your services as an expert speaker when a conference is organized on a topic related to your product or service.

 Come up with a unique promotion or event and then publicize it by sending a snappy news release to local media.

-Use direct mail to target specific geographic areas with information about your company accompanied by a special offer.
+Use flyers or direct mail to target specific geographic areas with information about your company accompanied by a special offer.